RediSearch/redisearch-getting-started/docs/004-query-data.md

 ---
 **Example : *All the movies that contains the string "`gdfather` using fuzzy search"***

-As you can see the word godfather is wrongly spelled, it is possible using a [fuzzy matching](https://oss.redislabs.com/redisearch/Query_Syntax/#fuzzy_matching).
+As you can see the word godfather contains a speelling error, it can however be matched using [fuzzy matching](https://oss.redislabs.com/redisearch/Query_Syntax/#fuzzy_matching).
 Fuzzy matches are performed based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) (LD).

 ```
 > FT.SEARCH idx:movie " %gdfather% " RETURN 2 title release_year